John Lambe (Dean of the Arches): Life

 Lambe was a member of the high commission court from 1629 until its abolition by the Long Parliament, and was one of Laud's most active supporters throughout that period.
 In the autumn of 1633 he succeeded Sir Henry Marten as dean of the arches in the court of Canterbury.
 On 25 February 1635 he was appointed commissary of the archdeaconries of Leicestershire and Buckinghamshire.
 In 1637 he was commissioned to exercise ecclesiastical jurisdiction within the county of Leicester during the suspension of Bishop Williams.
 On 26 January 1640 he was appointed chancellor and keeper of the great seal to Queen Henrietta Maria.
+Lambe investigated precedents for the queen's council, which administered her jointure income.

 As the Long Parliament met, the parishioners of Waddesdon, Buckinghamshire, whom he had compelled to maintain two organs and an organist, petitioned for redress, and on 1 February 1641 Lambe was summoned to appear before a committee of the House of Commons to answer the charge.
 He made default, was sent for 'as a delinquent,' and on 22 February was produced at the bar in a poor state.
 He made formal submission on 6 March, and was released on bail.
 At the same time he was harassed by proceedings in the House of Lords by the widow of one of the churchwardens of Colchester, whom he had excommunicated in 1635 for refusing to rail in the altar, and by a certain Walter Walker, whom he had unlawfully deprived of the office of commissary of Leicester.
 The house found both charges proved, and awarded £100 to the widow and £1,250 to Walker; and it was contemplated to impeach Lambe along with Laud.
 He fled to Oxford, where he was incorporated on 9 December 1643.
 His property was sequestrated.
 He died according to Anthony Wood in early 1647.